 The EMTs and my mother showed up soon after the volunteer had finished checking my vitals and the EMT checked me again.
 He could not find anything wrong either.
-Something serious had happened, though; I had the rug burns on my arms and knees along with my mother who heard my slurred speech to prove it.
+Something serious had happened–I had the rug burns on my arms and knees along with my mother who heard my slurred speech to prove it.
 They gave me three options- go to my parents home and have them monitor me the rest of the night, have my parents drive me to the ER for further testing, or have the ambulance take me to the ER for further testing.
-My parents decided for me, they wanted the ambulance to take me.
+My parents decided for me–they wanted the ambulance to take me.
 I was asked if I could walk to the porch before being put on the stretcher and I said I might be able to with help.
-The EMT and a volunteer supported me on either side and we made our way outside where they set me on the gurney.
+The EMT and a volunteer supported me on either side and we went outside where the gurney was waiting.

-They began tests- blood drawn, EKG, CAT scan, chest x-ray, they had me walk.
-They concluded that I had vertigo, gave me more anti-nausea pills, and was sent home with instructions to follow-up with my PCP.
+They began tests–blood drawn, EKG, CAT scan, chest x-ray, and they had me walk.
+They concluded that I had vertigo, gave me more anti-nausea pills, and sent me home with instructions to follow-up with my PCP.

-My parents took me home.
 My diagnosis did not feel right.
-We, my family and I, were nervous.
+My family and I were nervous.
 I felt fragile.
 My surroundings didn’t feel real.
-I was tired.
+I was so tired.

-Two days later, on my way to the PCP, my ER doctor called, “I have been thinking about you a lot and I don’t feel right about your diagnosis.
+Two days later, while in the car on my way to the recommended follow-up with my PCP, my ER doctor called, “I have been thinking about you a lot and I don’t feel right about your diagnosis.
 I recommend you getting an MRI.”
-He didn’t give any other theories about what may be going on with me, just wanted to make sure I pursued more tests.
+He didn’t give any other theories about what may be going on with me, he just wanted to make sure I pursued more tests.

 I told my PCP what happened and asked him to refer an MRI.
-He agreed.
+He did.
 The MRI was scheduled a week out.
 I was scared.
-I didn’t want to have to wait a week for an MRI.
+I didn’t want something worse to happen while I waited a week for an MRI.
 I was beginning to feel like a ticking time bomb, but I resigned myself to wait.

-It was that day or the day after that my mom talked to my brother, the EMT, and told him the next steps.
-He was not happy about the long wait for the MRI and told us to call and demand my MRI get moved up.
+It was that day or the day after that my mom talked to my brother, the EMT, and gave him an update about me.
+He was not happy about the long wait for the MRI and told us to call and demand my MRI get moved to a sooner date.
 He said they will be able to get me in, I just need to be pushy.
 Sure enough, they rescheduled my MRI for two days later.

 -To Be Continued-